 Incorporating your heritage or cultural traditions into your wedding day is really special and is a great way to honor your loved ones that may or may not be present.
 Each tradition is quite unique so there is an endless list of what you could incorporate into your ceremony, but don’t forget that this is an option!

-Emily and Emma decided to celebrate their Hawaiian culture by exchanging authentic leis during their ceremony.
+Emily and Emma decided to celebrate their Hawaiian culture by exchanging authentic leis during their ceremony, while mike and machal had a complete traditional ceremony celebrating their afghan background.

 Don’t forget about including music!
 Most of use really enjoy the art of music or even have a special song that represents your love.
 Hiring a musician or even playing a song/playlist during your ceremony is a great way to connect.